-You will need to keep sterilising bottles and other feeding equipment that comes into contact with milk until your baby is at least a year old.
+You will need to keep sterilising bottles and other feeding equipment that comes into contact with milk until your baby is at least a year old as small babies are especially vulnerable to the bacteria that can develop in them.

 You should wash baby bottles and teats thoroughly before sterilising, either with hot soapy water using a brush, then rinsing under running water, or in a dishwasher.
 If you are using a breast pump to express milk, this will also need sterilising.